 covid info hub

-The best protection from severe illness and hospitalization from COVID-19 continues to be an approved vaccine.
-If you haven’t yet, please have your child vaccinated.
-If your child is vaccinated and is now eligible for the booster, we encourage you to do so as soon as possible.
+The best protection from severe illness and hospitalization from COVID-19 continues to be vaccination and any applicable booster.
+If you haven’t yet, please have your child vaccinated/boosted.

 Masking